simotek/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

   - B+LEFT/RIGHT: Next/Previous Channel in Chain/Phrase Screen.
 Navigation +/- 1 in Instrument/Table Screen.
 Switch between Song and Live Modes in Song Screen.
 - RT+ARROWS: Navigate between the Screens.
 - LT+UP/DOWN: Jump up/down to next populated row after a blank row (great for live mode entire row queuing!)
+- RT+B: in chains or tables, a single-column selection will fill values from lowest to highest

 ## Selections